ssabug/piratengine/README.md

  - you can edit some options in `data/config.json`

 ## Running
  - double click on `piratengine`.
-You can run it into a terminal to have debug messages display.
+ - You can run it into a terminal to have debug messages display
+ - Runnng `piratengine --nogui` will run the program in interactive terminal mode (no Qt Gui)

 ## Build
  - `git clone` the repo
  - `cd piratengine`
   <details>
-    <summary>Linux </summary>
+    <summary>Linux</summary>

  - run `./utils/build_linux.sh`</details>
   <details>